BAEKJungHo/BAEKJungHo.github.io/about.md

 > 2022.08.29 ~ ing

 __Experiences__:
+- Verify Driver BLE Pairing in OOBE(Out-of-box experience)
+- Designing a Vehicle Control API & Cloud Sync for a Connect App
 - Designing an API for drivers in an Autonomous Ride-Hailing Service
-- Designing a Vehicle Control API for a Connected App

 __Learned and Used__:
 - Kotlin, Spring Boot, Spring Data JPA, Orda, Datadog, Redis, Kafka, Kubernetes, ArgoCD, Firebase Cloud Messaging, Firestore